PRANCE metalwork is a leading manufacturer of metal ceiling and facade systems.

 Composite panels with mineral‑filled cores can achieve Class A fire ratings, meeting rigorous building codes.
 Their sealed edges and continuous metal skins also prevent moisture ingress, reducing the risk of mold and corrosion—a significant advantage over some traditional claddings.

 When evaluating façade materials, understanding how composite wall panels compare to solid aluminum panels across crucial criteria ensures an informed decision.
+While both materials are widely used in commercial cladding and rainscreen façade systems, their differences in structure, weight, thermal performance, and maintenance can significantly affect long-term project costs and building performance.

-Composite panels offer enhanced impact resistance thanks to their sandwich construction; the core absorbs shocks that might dent a solid aluminum panel.
-While high‑grade aluminum is corrosion‑resistant, dents from hail or accidental impacts can be costly to repair on monolithic panels.
-Composite panels, by contrast, often flex under impact and recover their shape more readily.
+While high-grade aluminum is naturally corrosion-resistant and performs well in coastal environments, dents from hail or accidental impacts can be more visible and costly to repair on monolithic aluminum panels.
+Composite panels, by contrast, often distribute impact stress more effectively and may recover their shape more readily under moderate force.

 While aluminum panels require occasional repainting or powder-coat touch-ups, composite panels’ factory-applied finishes are highly durable, resisting chalking and fading for decades.
 The sealed core structure also minimizes edge corrosion.
 Over a 25‑year lifecycle, composite wall panels may incur lower maintenance costs and less downtime for repairs.